Abbot John Whethamstede’s Chronicle of the Abbey of St Albans

 Before 24th April 1586 [his son-in-law] Francis Hastings (age 26) and [his daughter] Sarah Harrington (age 21) were married.
 He the son of George Hastings 4th Earl Huntingdon (age 46) and Dorothy Port Countess Huntingdon.

 On 24th January 1592 James Harrington (age 81) died.
 He was buried in the Church of St Peter and St Paul, Exton, Rutlandshire [Map].
-Monument to James Harrington and Lucy Sidney.
+Monument to James Harrington and [his former wife] Lucy Sidney.
 A large standing Elizabethan Period monument with 2 kneeling figures at a prie-dieu in a double aedicule.
 Wrought in various marbles and enriched with low-relief carving, strapwork etc. surmounted by obelisk, and arms.
 Stylistically similar to the monument to Robert Keilway.
 Possibly sculpted by Nicholas Johnson or Nicholas Stone (age 5).

 Kings Gwynedd: Great x 19 Grand Son of Maredudd ab Owain King Deheubarth King Powys King Gwynedd